AlgeriaOfficial Name: People's Democratic Republic of Algeria

 - U.S. Centers for Disease Control and Prevention (CDC) Earthquake Preparedness

 The official exchange rate may vary considerably from the actual exchange rate on the street.
-Only exchange foreign currency at banks or authorized currency exchange locations, such as major hotels.
+It is illegal to change money on the black market, and you should only exchange foreign currency at banks or authorized currency exchange locations, such as major hotels.

-While hospitals and clinics are available and the quality is improving in large urban centers, they are not up to U.S. or European standards.
+While hospitals and clinics are available, they are not up to U.S. or European standards.
+The quality of hospitals and clinics are improving in large urban centers.
 Doctors and hospitals often expect immediate cash payment for services.
 Most medical practitioners speak French; English is not widely used.

 Emergency services are satisfactory, but response time is often unpredictable.
 In all cases, response time is not as fast as in the United States.